keboola/connection-docs/manipulation/transformations/sandbox/index.md

 The imported tables will have full tables names --- including both a bucket and table name.

 By default, the sandbox content is deleted before loading new data.
-Use the *Preserve existing data* option to keep its content and add new data to it.
+Use the *Preserve existing data* option to keep its content and add new data to it (this option is not available for RStudio and Jupyter sandboxes yet).

 ### Transformation Loading
 This type of loading is intended for **gradual development and debugging** of your transformation code.
 Data loaded through the transformation loading is tied to a specific transformation bucket and [input mapping](/manipulation/transformations/mappings/#input-mapping).